Ahmad Shah Durrani: Fourth invasion of India (1756–1757)

 Meeting with Alamgir II at the Fatehpuri Mosque, Ahmad Shah led a grand entry into Delhi, which was marked with a gun salute.
 However, many inhabitants of the city had already fled or hidden, with the streets completely deserted.
 Many people barricaded themselves in their houses.
 Ahmad Shah's name was also inserted in the Khutbah for other mosques.
 Initially the Afghan army was ordered not to sack the city.
 Alamgir II was placed under house arrest, and houses outside the city of Delhi were ravaged.
 On the 29th, the bazaars of the city were sacked and Jahan Khan's soldiers extracted tribute from Feroz Shah Kotla, a large fortress in Delhi.
 On 30 January, Ahmad Shah minted coins in his name.
 He also married Hazrat Begum, a daughter of Alamgir II, while his son, Timur Shah, married another daughter of Alamgir.

 Ahmad Shah then ordered all Hindus to wear distinctive marks on their head, and forbade non-Muslims from wearing a turban.
 Extortionate demands were also placed upon the Mughal nobility.
 The Mughal nobility refused, and Ahmad Shah dispatched his own tax collectors, demanding additional tribute.
 Those suspected of concealing valuables were subjected to torture, including foot whipping.
 Many thousands died or were crippled as a result, while others resorted to suicide.
 A tax was also imposed on every household in Delhi.

 Imad ul-Mulk was forced to hand over gold and ornaments valued at 10 million rupees, and another 300,000 gold coins.
 Wazir Intizam-ud-Daulah was summoned, and many of his assets were confiscated, including over 10 million rupees and 100 of his wives.
 Unable to produce the required wealth, Intizam admitted his father had buried a fortune, which the Afghans uncovered.
 The Afghans recovered over 15 million rupees in cash, along with various goods, including 200 golden candles that were the size of a man.
 The treasure also included diamonds, rubies, pearls, and emeralds.

 After sacking Delhi, Ahmad Shah campaigned against the Jats.
 Suraj Mal, the ruler of the Jats, initially submitted to Ahmad Shah, but refused to send asylum seekers from the sack of Delhi, resulting in conflict.
 An Afghan force was sent to Faridabad, seizing the fortress and razing it.
 However, a Jat raid under Jawahar Singh defeated the Afghans, massacring them.
 In response, Ahmad Shah laid siege to Ballabhgarh, while Jahan Khan and Najib ud-Daula were dispatched to loot the surrounding regions.
 They advanced toward Mathura, while Jawahar Singh met them for battle at Chaumuhan.
 The ensuing battle left between 10 and 12,000 dead on both sides combined, with an innumerable amount of men wounded as well.

 Jawahar Singh alongside Antaji Mankeshwar reinforced Ballabhgarh.
-The cannon fire of the Afghans completely broke the defenses of the fortress, forcing Jawahar to withdraw in the night, with Afghan forces seizing the city on 4 March.
+The cannon fire of the Afghans completely broke the defences of the fortress, forcing Jawahar to withdraw in the night, with Afghan forces seizing the city on 4 March.
 An expedition under Abdus Samad Khan, another of Ahmad Shah's generals, nearly arrested Jawahar Singh during an ambush, but Jawahar ultimately evaded capture.